-- Spot Instances: These instances are unreserved and extra instances, which are unused.
+- Spot instances: These instances are unreserved and extra instances that are unused.
 They can only be purchased through bidding.
 Spot instances become available for usage only if the price exceeds the base price.
 There is no assurance from AWS on the availability of spot instances.
 They are cheaper and pocket-friendly as compared to on-demand instances.

-- On-demand instances: These instances are only available depending on the needs of the users and have a fixed price which one has to pay per hour.
+- On-demand instances : These instances are only available depending on the needs of the users and have a fixed price that one has to pay per hour.
 It is easy to delete on-demand instances once there is no need for them.
 Unlike spot instances, you do not have to bid for them.

 - Standard: These retrievals are ideal for less time requiring data, like backup and media editing.
-They take 3-4 hours in returning the data.
+They take 3-4 hours to return the data.

 - Bulk: These retrievals are the cheapest among all.
-They work best for large chunks of data and usually take 5-12 hours in returning the data.
+They work best for large chunks of data and usually take 5-12 hours to return the data.

 20. What do you understand by Direct Connect?

-Answer: Direct Connect by AWS provides a network connection between your internal network and AWS with the help of an Ethernet cable.
+Answer: Direct Connect by AWS provides a network connection between your internal network and Amazon Web Services with the help of an Ethernet cable.
 This service helps to reduce the costs for the network and also offers high bandwidth without an internet connection.
 Virtual interfaces can also be partitioned using this dedicated network connection using VLANs.